 As an Aboriginal Health Worker, Tackling Indigenous Smoking (TIS) worker or health professional working with Aboriginal and Torres Strait Islander communities, you play an important role in empowering mob to give up the smokes.
 You are often the first point of contact to help the mob start their quit journey.
 By giving brief advice, yarning and listening about smoking habits, triggers, stresses, and their reasons for wanting to quit, you can help guide mob through their quitting journey.

-Routinely offer and provide support to your community members who smoke by following the three brief intervention steps
+Offer and provide support to your community members or clients who smoke by following the brief advice model ‘Ask, Advise, Help’:

 If they are not ready to address their smoking, then talk to them in a clear, non-confrontational and personalised way:

-- “I’m here to help whenever you’re ready to talk about how you can cut down or quit”
+“I’m here to help whenever you’re ready to talk about how you can quit”.

 General Practitioner or Aboriginal Health Worker

-Encourage your mob to talk to their GP or Aboriginal Health Worker about their plans to stop smoking, and quitting medications.
-They can assist with prescribing NRT products or quitting medications, and monitor levels of any other medication they may taking during the quitting process.
+Encourage your mob to talk to their GP or Aboriginal Health Worker about their plans to stop smoking and about NRT.
+They can assist with prescribing NRT and advise on how their usual medicines may need adjusting when they stop smoking.